Dregu/Spelunky2ls/README.md

   - These scripts will try to hook any running executable with the name **Spel2\*.exe** so you can run this with old versions too (e.g. Spel2-1.12.1e.exe)

 ## spawnserver.py
 Spawn any item.
-Webgui at http://localhost:5000/ now with search function and keyboard navigation
+Webgui at http://localhost:5000/ now with search function and keyboard navigation.
+Executable available at https://github.com/Dregu/Spelunky2ls/releases/latest

 ## item.py
 Ditto. `python item.py id`